Explore newly available specimens. New material added regularly.

 A funny picture of a Frenchie dog overwatering a potted cactus plant

-My humans wonder why their cactus keep rotting...
+My humans wonder why their cacti keep rotting...

 The Hidden Layer: Microbial Life in Copiapoa Systems